ocaml-opam/opam-compiler/README.md

 opam-compiler
 =============

-A WIP opam plugin to manage compiler installations.
+An opam plugin to manage compiler installations.

 It can be used to create switches from various sources such as the main repository, ocaml-multicore, or a local directories.
 It can use tag names,